sandhyatharanian/data-512/data-512-final/README.md

 ## Unknowns and dependencies

 - City of Cincinnati’s Performance and Data Analytics team facilitates standard processing to most raw data prior to publication.
-Processing includes but is not limited: address verification, geocoding, decoding attributes, and addition of administrative areas (i.e. Census, neighborhoods, police districts, etc.).
+Processing includes but is not limited to address verification, geocoding, decoding attributes, and addition of administrative areas.
-- To perform spatial analysis we would need to leverage other dataset.
-Furthermore, I need to do a few joins on the data given to address all questions I am interested in, which adds complexity to the data munging part of this project.
+- To perform enhanced spatial analysis, I might need to leverage other demographic datasets and perform a few joins which could add to the complexity in data munging part of this project.